mcruzdev/blog/docs/posts/creating-quarkus-extension.md

 ## TL;DR

-This post demonstrates how to create a Quarkus extension that provides two features that:
+This post demonstrates how to create a Quarkus extension that provides three features that:

 - Notify an API regarding the application's `starting` status;
 - Offer a implementation class created with [Gizmo](https://github.com/quarkusio/gizmo);